kingkybel/Transfer/CMakeTutorial/Step05/__INSTRUCTIONS__.md

 02) observe: the folders Step05/output/bin and Step05/output/lib are created
 04) run `make`
 05) observe:
-    - the libgreeter.a file is in the `lib` folder
+    - the libgreeter.a file is in the `Step05/output/lib` folder
-    - the step5 executable is in the `bin` folder
+    - the step5 executable is in the `Step05/output/bin` folder

 # Extra credits
 Create a dynamic (SHARED) library instead of a static one and see where the resulting *.so file is put